GeekJosh/tinymce-emoji/README.md

 *NOTE: by default, all options above are set to `true`*

 ### A note about speed
 Unfortunately, the first time you load the emoji dialog during each editor session, it takes a few seconds to display, during which time the browser window is frozen.
-I have been unable to resolve this issue and the aforementioned [world's worst docs](https://www.tinymce.com/docs/api/tinymce.ui) didn't help.
+I have been unable to resolve this issue and the [world's worst docs](https://www.tinymce.com/docs/api/tinymce.ui) didn't help.
 If you're a developer who knows how to resolve this, please do make a PR!